ajeetblog/blog/_posts/2020-05-21-AzureBastion.md

 Organizations always have issues and concerns that how to remove the risk of threats and malware attacks when users connect to VMs (using RDP or SSH) inside the network.

-Azure Bastion not only helps you to address these issues, but also reduce the lot of managment overhead.
+Azure Bastion not only helps you to address these issues, but also reduce the lot of management overhead.
 In this post we will discuss the concepts and how to configure it.

 <!--more-->